by Craig | Mar, 2017 | Content

 Break Down of The Content Silos

-Many brands still leverage creative agencies for content creation, but increasingly brands are seeing the importance of bringing this piece closer to home with in-house content marketing teams and content production arms.
-Additionally, the big consulting firms are advising brand marketers on content strategy.
+Many brands tend to leverage creative agencies for content creation, but increasingly brands are seeing the importance of bringing this piece closer to home with in-house content marketing teams and content production arms.
+Additionally, the big consulting firms tend to seek assistance from a website designer in Bristol or elsewhere to make sure that their website is on point along with advising brand marketers on content strategy.
 Major media companies are also investing heavily in content divisions and studios that specialize in producing and distributing specific content for brands, coupled with strategic investments and acquisitions in digital media companies with branded content at their core.

 Content management platforms have emerged to provide brands with a valuable platform to manage the lifecycle of their content marketing initiatives.
 Marketing automation and CRM platforms are also playing an increasing role in creating and delivering content for brands.
 Then there are the distribution platforms that enable brands to scale their content initiatives and drive consumer engagement with the brand.
 Traditional Demand Side Platforms and creative ad serving vendors also exist to help dynamically deliver advertising messages to consumers.